Cyzor/picta-graphic-rename/README.md

 ## Troubleshooting

-- If the plugin fails to load, ensure you have Picta Graphic version 3.1 or later installed.
-- macOS security settings may block the plugin.
+If the plugin fails to load, ensure you have Picta Graphic version 3.1 or later installed. macOS security settings may block the plugin.
 Check under **System Settings > Security & Privacy** if a prompt appears.

-This plugin relies on Apple [Cocoa APIs](<https://en.wikipedia.org/wiki/Cocoa_(API)>) and doesn't work on other platforms like Microsoft Windows.
+This plugin relies on Apple's [Cocoa APIs](<https://en.wikipedia.org/wiki/Cocoa_(API)>) and is not compatible with other platforms, such as Microsoft Windows.
+Additionally, it is only available in English and may exhibit anomalies when used with other language settings.

 Graphic hasn't received updates since 2018, and might stop working in future macOS versions.